docker/docs/content/scout/integrations/ci/_index.md

 ---
 description: How to setup Docker Scout in continuous integration pipelines
 keywords: scanning, vulnerabilities, Hub, supply chain, security, ci, continuous integration, github actions, gitlab
 title: Using Docker Scout in continuous integration
-redirect_from:
+aliases:
 - /scout/ci/
 ---

-{% include scout-early-access.md %}
+{{< include "scout-early-access.md" >}}

 You can analyze Docker images in continuous integration pipelines as you build them using a GitHub action or the Docker Scout CLI plugin.